mendersoftware/mender-docs/201.Troubleshooting/02.Running-Yocto-Project-image/docs.md

 Artifacts.

 Note that `mender-migrate-configuration` recipe uses a state script, and it might be needed to clean the yocto build after removing it.
-See note at [State Scripts](../../04.Artifacts/50.State-scripts/docs.md#including-state-scripts-in-artifacts-and-disk-images)

 ## Boot sequence fails with "Failed to mount /uboot" and "codepage cp437 not found"